 Prerequisite(s): BMKT 2409 Marketing Management.
-Note: This course and BMKT 2409 Marketing Management may be taken concurrently.
-The 3-credit BMKT 2411 Marketing Management course satisfies the prerequisite requirement for this course.
+Note: This course and BMKT 2409 Marketing Management may be

-➤ A variety of social and psychological theories and concepts related to consumer behavior as well as their practical application to the field of marketing are examined and discussed.
+A variety of social and psychological theories and concepts related to consumer behavior as well as their practical application to the field of marketing are examined and discussed.
 Students have the opportunity to further apply what they learn through case presentations.